DocDBrown/PrivacyPolicy/Truth.md

 world where human decency, justice and respect of other people is built into the system.
 The precise details of this are a bit complicated, as you can imagine.
 Everyone should be able to pursue life, liberty and the pursuit of happiness.

-❤️ The idiot that thought Mackay Base Hospital terrorists were going to killl him